 Results 1–10 of 25 for "Curriculum"X related to "American Psychological Foundation:..."
-Refine Your Search Refine Your Search TopicEducation (21)Children (4)HIV & AIDS (4)Learning & memory (4)Sleep (2) 4 more... [+] Bullying (1)Law & psychology (1)Race (1)Suicide (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorO'Leary, Ann (2)Arnold, J. David (1)Bowleg, Lisa (1)Brabeck, Mary (1) 13 more... [+] Carey, Michael P. (1)Dwyer, Carol (1)Forsyth, Andrew D. (1)Freeman, James (1)Graham, Sandra (1)Jeffrey, Jill (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)Matsumoto, David (1)McCombs, Barbara (1)McEntarffer, Rob (1)Semrud-Clikeman, Margaret (1)Weseley, Allyson (1)Hide details Results 1–10 of 25 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicEducation (18)Children (4)HIV & AIDS (4)Learning & memory (3)Sleep (2) 4 more... [+] Bullying (1)Law & psychology (1)Race (1)Suicide (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorO'Leary, Ann (2)Arnold, J. David (1)Bowleg, Lisa (1)Brabeck, Mary (1)Carey, Michael P. (1) 13 more... [+] Dwyer, Carol (1)Ernst, Randal M. (1)Forsyth, Andrew D. (1)Freeman, James (1)Graham, Sandra (1)Jeffrey, Jill (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)Matsumoto, David (1)McCombs, Barbara (1)McEntarffer, Rob (1)Semrud-Clikeman, Margaret (1)Weseley, Allyson (1)Hide details Results 1–10 of 25 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Topic: Curricular MaterialsFrom kindergarten through high school, whether you’re a math, science, social studies or English teacher, these resources can help you apply research on teaching and learning; find exciting lessons and activities; and stimulate interest and increase achievement.Curriculum 2.Procedural TimelineA timeline for a lesson plan on the history and theoretical underpinnings of psychology.Curriculum 3.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 4.Undergraduate Curriculum & TeachingDescribes a set of learning goals and outcomes for psychology majors at the completion of the baccalaureate degree.Curriculum 6.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 6.An Introduction to the Field of PsychologyA lesson plan on the history of psychology, experimental design and observation.Curriculum 9.Sample Response to D.1. — Course Content Requiring CitationsThe demonstration of program credibility can include citations to relevant peer-reviewed research and reference to broader, recognized traditions of research and theory.Curriculum 10.TOPSS — Unit Lesson PlansUnit lesson plans for high school psychology teachers for day units that include a procedural timeline, a content outline, suggested resources and activities, and references.
-Some of the content is password protected and reserved for TOPSS members only.Curriculum Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 25 for "Curriculum"X related to "American Psychological Foundation"
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 4.Undergraduate Curriculum & TeachingDescribes a set of learning goals and outcomes for psychology majors at the completion of the baccalaureate degree.Curriculum 5.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 6.An Introduction to the Field of PsychologyA lesson plan on the history of psychology, experimental design and observation.Curriculum 7.Sample Response to D.1. — Course Content Requiring CitationsThe demonstration of program credibility can include citations to relevant peer-reviewed research and reference to broader, recognized traditions of research and theory.Curriculum 8.TOPSS — Unit Lesson PlansUnit lesson plans for high school psychology teachers for day units that include a procedural timeline, a content outline, suggested resources and activities, and references.
+Some of the content is password protected and reserved for TOPSS members only.Curriculum 9.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 10.Self-Efficacy Teaching Tip SheetAn individual's belief in his or her capacity to execute behaviors necessary to produce specific performance attainments, self-efficacy reflects confidence in the ability to exert control over one's own motivation, behavior, and social environment.
+HIV/AIDS Self-Efficacy Theory (SET) is assessed frequently in HIV prevention research.Curriculum Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 25 for "Curriculum"X related to "American Psychological Foundation:..."